danieldietrich/candid/README.md

 <script type="module" src="https://esm.run/candid"></script>
 ```

-Candid can be used either declaratively in the HTML document.
+Candid can be used declaratively in the HTML document.

 ```html
 <body>